 We’ve created a guide to exactly what size boiler you need here.

-Typically, you’d expect to pay around £700-£750 for a Excel 29kw combi.
+All boilers (not just combi boiler from Vokera) fluctuate in price.
+Typically, however, you’d expect to pay around £700-£750 for a Vokera Excel combi (boiler only).

 A better comparison comes from Ideal Boilers.
 They’re known for two things: